mongodb/docs/source/includes/fact-cross-region-limits.rst

-For a given region in an |service| project with multi-region clusters or clusters in multiple regions, the total number of MongoDB nodes on all *other* regions in that project cannot exceed 40.
+For a given region in an |service| project with multi-region clusters or clusters in multiple regions, you cannot have more than 40 MongoDB nodes on all other regions in that project.
 This limit applies across all cloud service providers.

 For example, if an |service| project has 20 nodes in ``Region A`` and 20 nodes